Laws targeting sexual offences against children

 - fondling a child in a sexual manner

-- having the child touch a sexual body part
+- having the child touch the genitals of another person

 - taking a sexual photograph of a child.